LRotherfield/Nibble-Forms/README.md

 ## Nibble Forms 2, PHP form class

-Nibble Forms 2 is a PHP form class that allows developers to quickly create HTML5 forms and validate submitted results.
+[Nibble Forms 2][15] is a PHP form class that allows developers to quickly create HTML5 forms and validate submitted results.
 Nibble Forms 2 is an evolution of the original [Nibble Forms][1] class, it follows some of the key principles of Nibble Forms;